changlinli/shuangrimu/posts/elm-extensible-unions.md

 4. Hard Component Divisions Are Unnecessary

-NoMap, YesMap, OutMsg, and Translator all fail in various ways to address these three points.
+NoMap, YesMap, OutMsg, and Translator all fail in various ways to address these four points.
 OutMsg and Translator fail at point 1, requiring architectural changes upfront, rather than arising organically from the usual impulses programmers have when code starts getting better.
 NoMap fails at 2.
 You need a giant message type for everything that lives in its own file.
 NoMap's compromises around type safety also damage 3.
+YesMap fails on 4 and makes 2 harder.

 Extensible union types give us all four.
 Even though I chose to give my selection element a separate model, update, and view function as well as a